ni/nixnet-python/CONTRIBUTING.rst

 4. Make your change.
 5. Run all the unit tests again (which include the tests you just added), and confirm that they all pass.
-6. Send a GitHub Pull Request to the main repository's master branch.
+6. Send a GitHub Pull Request to the ni/nixnet-python main branch.
 GitHub Pull Requests are the expected method of code collaboration on this project.

 .. _testing-section: